 DNA Autosomal Segment Mapping Techniques (Intermediate)

-Using Double Match Triangulation to Find DNA Ancestors (Advanced)
+Using Double Match Triangulation to Find DNA Ancestors (Advanced or Workshop)

 How small a segment is too small?
 (Intermediate)

 Your DNA Raw Data and what you can do with it.
 (Advanced)

 Organizing Your Genealogical Research ...
 The Better Way To Do It.

 Organizing Your Genealogy Computer Files ...
 The Better Way To Do It.

 Entering Your Data Into Genealogy Software ...
 The Better Way To Do It.

 Choosing genealogy software is like choosing a car.
 What's right for one person is not necessarily right for someone else.
 Here's some information that will help you decide what's best for you.

 GenSoftReviews - Reviews and Ratings Of All the Genealogy Software.